-Kakamas is a rather small town situated in the Northern Cape of South Africa.
+is a rather small town situated in the Northern Cape of South Africa.
 This interesting town was originally built by a church and named after the Khoi word for ‘poor pasture’.
-Today, this name poorly reflects on a fertile valley in the lower Orange River, graced with vineyards, cotton and Lucerne fields.
+The name “Kakamas” poorly reflects on a fertile valley in the lower Orange River, graced with vineyards, cotton and Lucerne fields.

 Legend has it that grazing in the vicinity was poor and, when cattle were driven through the river’s drifts, some consistently turned on their drivers.
 To others, the town’s name originates from the Khoi word, “gagamas” (brown), referring to the red clay of the area with which women smear their faces.
 This lovely town was built on the sheer hard work and determination of a few impoverished stock farmers at the end of the 19th century.